- About Us

-Inoculations (vaccinations) are the responsibility of the pet-owner.
+Vaccinations are the responsibility of the pet-owner.
 The following requirements MUST be met PRIOR to scheduling an appointment at our facility.
-Records must be reviewed by our office prior to an appointment being scheduled.

 1. Must have proof of a minimum of 2 Distemper/Leptospirosis/Parvo (DHLPP) vaccinations administered by a licensed veterinarian, with the last one given after 16 weeks of age or within the last year.